Only 67 countries – among them none of the top five emitters – have committed to a net zero carbon emissions goal Image: Anna Jiménez Calaf/Unsplash

 What’s the World Economic Forum doing about climate change?

-The report shows that while much action is going in the right direction, more still needs to be done.
+The net zero carbon emissions report shows that while much action is going in the right direction, more still needs to be done.
 Sixty-seven countries assessed have a carbon-neutrality ambition, 16 have translated that into a sector roadmap with targets, while just eight have strong targets supported by an effective policy framework.